 As soon as possible after an investigative interview both the council officer and the supporting officer should check the written record and agree the contents.
-The record of the interview, including any drawings, should be signed and dated by both officers and the original should be scanned and added to Liquid Logic as an attachment.
+The record of the interview, including any drawings, should be signed and dated by both officers and the original should be kept in the adult's social work file.
 All handwritten notes taken during any part of an adult support and protection inquiry/investigation must be kept in line with agency retention policies.
 There is no requirement for the investigation interview to be recorded verbatim, however best practice guidance on recording should be followed.